chr-hertel/nca-chat/README.md

 It is defined as a service in the `compose.yaml` file and is started automatically when you run `docker compose up`.

 **Don't forget to set up the project in your favorite IDE or editor.**

-## Functionality

-* The chatbot application is a simple and small Symfony 7.3 application.
-* The UI is coupled to a [Twig LiveComponent](https://symfony.com/bundles/ux-live-component/current/index.html), that integrates different `Chat` implementations on top of the user's session.
-* You can reset the chat context by hitting the `Reset` button in the top right corner.